 Performance appraisals are often stressful and can be tricky.
 But getting them right can have major benefits for your team and business.
 Read this guide to learn more.Explore compensation strategies

-Table of contentsWhat is a performance appraisal?Performance appraisal benefits and criticismTips to conduct a successful performance appraisalPerformance appraisal examplesHow Visier can help you improve your performance appraisal
+Table of contentsWhat is a performance appraisal?Performance appraisal benefits and criticismTips to conduct a successful performance appraisalPerformance appraisal examplesTake the subjectivity out of performance reviews with people analytics

 What is a performance appraisal?